Applies to: KNA, KMA, KOA, KWA

 are compared to name-password pairs in a password file stored locally

-on Kernun.
+on Kernun UTM.
 The administrator must create—by utility

 fwpasswd(1)—a file containing valid